Germany-wide police raids target alleged worker trafficking | Law-Order

 - Germany

-German police conducted raids across the country Wednesday to crack down on the alleged human trafficking of unskilled workers from outside the European Union.
+German police and customs officers conducted dozens of raids across the country Wednesday to crack down on the alleged human trafficking of temporary workers from outside the European Union.

+The police agency said officers searched homes and businesses, focusing on the German capital and surrounding Brandenburg state but also on premises in Bremen and Lower Saxony.

-German news agency dpa reported that police were investigating around 20 suspects for suspected involvement in allegedly forging EU citizenship documents and placing the workers with large logistics companies.
+German news agency dpa reported that about 1,000 police officers were involved in the raids and investigating around 20 suspects for suspected involvement in allegedly forging EU citizenship documents and placing the workers with large logistics companies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)